StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

 - Print the GPS sensor data to the serial port
 - Monitor data on the serial monitor in the Arduino IDE

-## Reading GPS location data using the GPS GT-U7 Module

 #### What you will be using:
 - [Arduino IDE](https://github.com/StateFarm-STEM/hablogger/blob/main/c/arduino/lesson5/screenshots/arduino-ide.png)
 - [Arduino Uno](https://github.com/StateFarm-STEM/hablogger/blob/main/c/arduino/lesson5/screenshots/arduino-uno-r3.png)